I’m sure you’ve seen the stories in the news...

 First, grab a can of fish in oil such as sardines in olive oil.

-Other types of fish in oil such as canola oil will work, but I’ve found olive oil to make the best candle.
+Other types of fish in oil such as vegetable oil will work, but I’ve found olive oil to make the best candle.

 Next you need to get material to use as a wick.
 For this technique, a piece of cotton string works best.